Reusing Historical Structures: Longsdorf Barn

 Walnut door saved for future home.

-Rare unpainted walnut doors were saved from destruction.
+Rare unpainted walnut doors ,milled from virgin growth trees, and nearly all interior trim was saved from destruction.

 Marion Farmhouse

-After lifting the house and installing its new foundation we removed all of the old siding and installed new SIPS.
+After lifting the house, installing its new foundation and pressure washing all of its hewn timbers, we removed all of the old siding and installed new SIPS.

 The new cupola is now a childrens’ playroom (as soon as the Columbus Dispatch leaves).